Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 "Open the folder as Vault" in Obsidian
 Navigate freely through the book.

-This project was made possible thanks to : https://github.com/shushcat/tractatus-logico-markdownicus I used the Markdownicus and adapted it for Obsidian.md, therefore, here is the Obsidianicus !
+This project was made possible thanks to : https://github.com/shushcat/tractatus-logico-markdownicus (I laughed at the title at first, and it inspired me !)
+I used the Markdownicus and adapted it for Obsidian.md, therefore, here is the Obsidianicus !
 I put had to break each proposition into markdown notes, plus I added hashtags, so you can have a thematic graph view on Obsidian :)